 Register management is a crucial part of the transpiler as it is important to balance register usage with occupancy and performance.
 Aho et al. (2006) and Cooper and Torczon (2022) describe techniques for efficient register management, especially for machines with few registers and register usage by convention on the CPU.
-On the GPU however, there are many more registers available, all of which can be used as needed without restrictions.
+However, on the GPU, there are much more registers available, which can all be used as needed.

-To allow for maximum occupancy and avoid spilling registers into local memory, the transpiler tries to reuse as many registers as possible.
-Furthermore, allocating and using a register in PTX is very similar to using variables in code, as they represent virtual registers.
-Therefore, much of the complexity of managing registers is handled by the PTX compiler of the driver.
+To allow for maximum occupancy and avoid spilling registers into local memory, the transpiler tries to re-use as many registers as possible.
+Furthermore, in PTX, allocating and using a register is very similar to using variables in code, as they do not represent physical registers.
+Therefore, much of the complexity of managing registers is managed by the PTX compiler.

 Because much of the complexity of managing registers is hidden by the compiler, or does not apply in this scenario, it is implemented very simple.
-If a register is needed at any point in the transpilation process, it can be requested by the register manager.
+If at any point in the transpilation process, a register is required, it can be requested by the register manager.
 A register must be given a name and the manager uses this name to determine the type of this register.
-For example, if the name of the register is f, it is assumed to be an FP32 register.
-Several naming conventions exist to ensure that the register is of the correct data type.
-The manager then returns the identifying name of the register, which is used to access it.
-The identifying name, is the name given as an input and a zero-based number that is incremented by one for each successive call.
+For example if the name of the register is f, it will be assumed that it is a FP32 register.
+Several naming conventions exist to ensure that the register will have the correct datatype.
+The manager then returns the identifying name of the register, which is used for accessing it.
+The identifying name, is the name given as an input and a zero-based number that is incremented by one for each consecutive call.

-PTX requires that the registers are defined before they are used.
+PTX requires the registers to be defined before they are used.
 Therefore, after the transpiler has finished generating the code, the registers must be defined at the top of the kernel.
 As the manager has kept track of the registers used, it can generate the code to allocate and define the registers.
-If the kernel only uses five FP32 registers, the manager would generate the code .reg .f32 %f<5>;.
-This will allocate and define the registers %f0 through %f4.
+If the kernel only used five FP32 registers, the manager would generate the code .reg .f32 %f<5>;.
+This allocates and defines the registers %f0 through %f4.